-On one occasion students will be responsible for introducing an article to the class.
-We will set up a presentation schedule in the class at the start of the term.
-Each presenter will give a brief verbal summary of the article (10 minutes max), that highlights its main points, discusses it with reference to other articles under discussion that day and in prior classes, evaluates its overall argumentation, and identifies key weaknesses and omissions.
-On the same day the presenter will submit for grading an analytical essay based on the reading along with reference to at least five other academic sources.
-Marks are awarded based on overall understanding of the article's argument, critical analysis of its merits and weaknesses, and broader reference to the theme(s) engaged with respect to the subject of federalism.
-(In the case of very long readings, students may be asked to introduce and analyze parts of the work only.)
-Students are to submit a hard copy for grading in class and an electronic copy to the TurnItIn portal on the class OWL site (see for more information http://turnitin.uwo.ca/ index.htm), and one identical, written copy in class.
+More information about this assignment will be handed out in the class, via an "Analytical Assignment Instruction Sheet."
+Each student is to prepare and submit an analytical essay.
+Marks are awarded based on overall understanding of the subject, critical analysis of its merits and weaknesses, and broader reference to the theme(s) engaged with respect to the subject of federalism.
+Students are to submit a hard copy for grading in class and one identical electronic copy to the TurnItIn portal on the class OWL site (see for more information http://turnitin.uwo.ca/index.htm).
 This "required paper may be subject to submission for textual similarity review to the commercial plagiarism detection software under license to the University for the detection of plagiarism.
 All papers submitted will be included as source documents in the reference database for the purpose of detecting plagiarism of papers subsequently submitted to the system.
 Use of the service is subject to the licensing agreement, currently between The University of Western Ontario and Turnitin.com."
 All acts of plagiarism are serious academic offences and will be dealt with as per UWO's articulated sanctions.
-Your analysis must be submitted on time both to Turnitin and in class at the start of class on the day of the presentation.
-In class Midterm Test Worth: 25% Date: Wednesday November 4, 2015.
+Your analysis must be submitted on time both to Turnitin and to the Professor.
+Late hard copies can be slid under her office door, #4135, SSC.
+In class Midterm Test Worth: 20% Date: Wednesday November 7 2018.

-Miss penalty Students who do not write the test on November 4 2015 will accure a mark of "0" for the test, except in the case of well documented extenuating circumstances where the penalty may be waived at the Professor's discretion.
+Miss penalty Students who do not write the test on November 7 2018 will accrue a mark of "0" for the test, except in the case of well documented extenuating circumstances, at the Professor's discretion.

 Take-home Final Exam

-Worth: 30%
+Worth: 20%

-Date: Due by 4 pm on Monday December 21, 2015
+Date: Due by 4 pm EST on Wednesday December 19, 2018 to

-Length: 10 pages (2500 words of text) minimum to 20 pages of
+the class OWL site upload link, as provided.

-text (5000 words) maximum.
+Length: A minimum suggested length is 8 pages (2000 words of text).
+The maximum length is 15 pages of text (3750 words).
+After 3750 words, the remaining text will not be graded.

-Late penalty: Exams submitted late will not be accepted for grading, and so a grade of "0" will be recorded as the final exam grade, except in the case of well documented extenuating circumstances where the penalty may be waived at the Professor's discretion.
+Late penalty: Exams submitted late will not be accepted for grading, and so a grade of "0" will be recorded as the final exam grade, except in the case of well documented extenuating circumstances, at the Professor's discretion.